ghoststead/steady-cli/README.md

-# CLI for programmatically updating Ghost sites
+# CLI for programmatically maintaining Ghost sites
+`steady-cli` is an all-in-one tool for Ghost theme development and maintaining Ghost sites programmatically.

+## Benefits
+* create and locally develop a new Ghost theme.
-`steady-cli` allows you to maintain your Ghost site programmatically without having to go back and forth to the Admin UI.
-The `steady-cli` command can easily be integrated into an existing build process.
+* maintain your Ghost site programmatically without having to go back and forth to the Admin UI.
+* easily integerated into an existing build process.

 ## Prerequisites
 * NodeJS/npm